|Nutrition Facts (per serving)|

 Gather the ingredients.

-In a medium saucepan over medium-high heat, combine the butter and brown sugar.
-Stir with a wooden spoon every few seconds until the butter has melted.
+In a medium saucepan over medium-high heat, combine butter and brown sugar.
+Stir with a wooden spoon every few seconds until butter has melted.

-Slowly add the heavy cream, being careful as it will foam quite a bit.
-Stir it in with the wooden spoon and allow to boil for one to two minutes.
+Slowly add heavy cream, being careful as it will foam quite a bit.
+Stir it in with wooden spoon and allow to boil for 1 to 2 minutes.

-Turn off the heat, stir in the vanilla extract and cinnamon and set aside until you are ready to serve.
+Turn off heat, stir in vanilla extract and cinnamon and set aside ready to serve.
 You can also keep the syrup warm over extra low heat if you wish.

 Make the Waffles

-Heat your waffle iron as you're mixing the batter.
-In a large bowl, whisk together all of the dry ingredients, including the spices.
+Heat waffle iron as you're mixing batter.
+In a large bowl, whisk flour, baking powder and soda, sugar, cinnamon, nutmeg, and cloves.

-In a liquid measuring cup or other medium sized bowl, mix together the pumpkin puree, milk, butter, eggs, and vanilla extract.
+In a liquid measuring cup or other medium-sized bowl, mix together pumpkin puree, milk, butter, eggs, and vanilla extract.

-Add the wet mixture to the dry mixture.
+Add wet mixture to dry mixture.
 Whisk until combined, being careful not to over mix.
-Allow to sit for five minutes and then begin cooking your waffles.
+Allow to sit for 5 minutes and then begin cooking waffles.

-After batter has rested, add about 1/4 cup of the batter to the waffle iron at a time.
-Cook until fluffy and crispy, according to your waffle iron instructions.
+After batter has rested, add about 1/4 cup of batter to waffle iron at a time.
+Cook until fluffy and crispy, according to waffle iron instructions.

-Once all the waffles are complete, drizzle with the cinnamon caramel syrup and top of chopped pecans and whipped cream, if desired.
+Once all waffles are complete, drizzle with cinnamon caramel syrup and top with chopped pecans and whipped cream, if desired.